Sailors and pilots can become uneasy at the idea of traveling through the Bermuda Triangle, and no one can blame them for their hesitancy.

 If that gas were released into the water, some experts believe it could sink ships and even cause planes to crash.
 And it could potentially happen rapidly, in just mere seconds, which wouldn’t allow those onboard time to radio for help or abandon ship.

-For the science fiction enthusiasts, the wormhole theory holds a lot of appeal.
+For science fiction enthusiasts, the wormhole theory holds a lot of appeal.
 A wormhole is essentially a space-time shortcut that could, in theory, even potentially allow time travel.

 Although wormholes haven’t been proven to exist yet, it hasn’t stopped them from being thrown about as a Bermuda Triangle theory.
 Some people point to the wormhole explanation as a reason why many vessels aren’t found after crashing in the Bermuda Triangle, while others attribute this to the current of the Gulf Stream.

-Waterspouts, which are basically like a tornado at the ocean, have been seen in the Bermuda Triangle.
+Waterspouts, which are basically like a tornado in the ocean, have been seen in the Bermuda Triangle.
 During this weather phenomenon, water from the ocean is sucked hundreds or thousands of feet into the air.

 In addition to waterspouts, part of the Gulf Stream moves along the edge of the Bermuda Triangle, which can lead to high waves which could easily capsize boats.
 These waves hit with absolutely no warning at all and can be hundreds of feet high.
 Waves of that height would even be able to knock out planes that were flying closer to the water.

-When you factor in waterspouts and giant, quickly-forming waves, and then you factor in the possibility of hurricanes as well, you see there are a lot of weather scenarios that could spell disaster for pilots and sailors.
+When you factor in waterspouts and giant, quickly-forming waves, and when you factor in the possibility of hurricanes as well, you see there are a lot of weather scenarios that could spell disaster for pilots and sailors.

 The Bermuda Triangle appears to be one of the places on earth where compasses have trouble pointing true north.